aileen-byte/Team14/personal statements/Phillippa.md

     Refill --> Compare
 ```

 One problem I had was that the original design assumed the memory address stayed constant, but in my multi-cycle version the address could change while handling a miss, so the wrong value was sometimes used in the miss states.
 I fixed this by latching the key signals at COMPARE and reusing those latched values throughout the miss-handling states.
+This exercise made me much more comfortable designing FSMs around memory systems and reasoning about timing and handshakes between modules.

+# Auxilary

+I helped the team stay organised when it came to testing, I used Makefile to standardise how we built and ran the tests (tb/doit.sh), which helped the team reproduce failures quickly.
+I created a whatapp groupchat for easy communication, ensured team memebers communicated with one another by making sure we gave one another regular updates about progress with various modules.

 # Mistakes I made